ilarne/CV/README.md

 **DNV GL**  (Sep 2014 - Aug 2015)
 *Deskside Analyst*
 Assisted with IT support to users within the business.
 I communicated with users in order to better understand their needs and instigate relevant changes.
+This included trends analysis of incoming tickets to anticipate and address user needs, such as creating a business case for new printers after recurring ticket requests

 *IT Admin Assistant (Short Term Contract)*
 I provided support for the team in a range of administrative tasks, as well as a number of ad hoc tasks and projects.
 I managed my own time across these responsibilities.
 Examples of tasks included internal communications (e.g. monthly service-level agreement reports, including trend analysis and performance evaluation, visualised via Excel and PowerPoint), and short-term projects (e.g. redesigning the internal SharePoint site to better suit team needs).